 The remote or hybrid workforce requires users to be able to access any application securely and seamlessly from any device or location.
 The great news is that modern applications are being designed to support zero trust practices with the integration of single sign-on (SSO) capabilities.

 However, traditional applications require a security upgrade to isolate them from visibility by the public internet.
-This can be done by utilizing a cybersecurity platform that places a zero trust network access (ZTNA) broker between the application and the internet to act as an identity-based barrier.
+This can be done by utilising a cybersecurity platform that places a zero trust network access (ZTNA) broker between the application and the internet to act as an identity-based barrier.
 A platform can take isolation a step further (and streamline the process) by allowing security teams to classify different groups of cloud workloads and then auto-apply individual security policies across the segmented identities.

 5. Data Trust

 Ensuring the integrity of data is a fundamental goal of cybersecurity to prevent it from being breached, exposed, or altered.
 A commonly used protection method against breaches targeting the exfiltration and/or destruction of important, sensitive data is a data loss prevention (DLP).
 There are plenty of DLP solutions on the market but leveraging a DLP through a cybersecurity platform allows you to have consolidated protection across your environment.
-This maximizes data protection by extending visibility across the enterprise to better identify sensitive data and coordinate a response to prevent potential incidents.
+This maximises data protection by extending visibility across the enterprise to better identify sensitive data and coordinate a response to prevent potential incidents.

 When integrating zero trust security measures, attention should be placed on enhancing data trust practices such as data classification and integrity practices where possible as well.
 This would ensure the data is properly classified for its confidentiality and integrity level, and the necessary security measures are implemented.